Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 A trust beneficiary is entitled to receive property (whether identified as income or corpus) from the trust as specified in the terms of the trust document.

 An income beneficiary of a trust is a beneficiary that receives distributions of income earned by the trust.
 Income that is not distributed each year to a beneficiary loses its identity as income when it is accumulated.
 It then becomes corpus.
-The trust document can specify what happens to income in a calendar year when it is not distributed and becomes corpus.
+The trust document can specify what happens to income in a calendar year when it is not distributed to a beneficiary and becomes trust corpus.

 If the beneficiary of a trust dies before, during or after the trust is created, the trust document can and should discuss what happens to trust income and corpus in such an event.